-WELCOME TO THE CENTRAL IDAHO HIGH DESERT + CHALLIS WILD HORSES
+WELCOME TO CENTRAL IDAHO AND THE CHALLIS-IDAHO WILD HORSES

-"Wild Love Preserve is about us all, a reflection of our humanity." - Andrea Maki, 2010
+"Wild Love Preserve is about us all, a reflection of our humanity." - Andrea Maki

 All Content, Photography, Videos + Written Materials © ANDREA MAKI + Wild Love Preserve™ * All Rights Reserved.